vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/developer-guide.md

 ## Developer Guide

-This document helps you get started using the Volcano code base.
+This document helps you get started using the vSphere-Kubernetes-Drivers-Operator code base.
 If you follow this guide and find some problem, please take a few minutes to update this file.

 - [Setting up the developer env](#setting-up-the-developer-env)
 - [Building the code from source](#building-the-code-from-source)